ENRICH Forum: Ethical aNd Regulatory Issues in Cancer ResearcH

 Diverse Patient Values About a "Library of Medical Information": Electronic Health Records (EHRs) and Biospecimens in Research

 Senior Research Scholar, Center for Biomedical Ethics and School of Medicine, Stanford University

 Professor of Pediatrics, Center for Biomedical Ethics, Stanford University

 Stephanie Alessi Kraft, J.D.

 Senior Fellow and Acting Instructor, Seattle Children's Hospital and Research Institute

 Linking EHRs with biospecimens to conduct systematic, population-based research provides unprecedented opportunities to improve health care.
 However, this practice poses significant challenges to traditional ethical and regulatory frameworks for data access, use, sharing, and oversight.
 Further, little research investigates how patients of diverse racial and ethnic backgrounds assess the risks and benefits of volunteering their EHR data and biospecimens for research.

-This panel will discuss an NIH-funded study of patient preferences and attitudes on the collection and use of EHRs and biospecimens in a large community-based healthcare system that is actively planning to create its own biobank.
-Study questions include: To what extent do patients perceive benefits of data sharing and analysis?
+This panel discussed an NIH-funded study of patient preferences and attitudes on the collection and use of EHRs and biospecimens in a large community-based healthcare system that is actively planning to create its own biobank.
+Study questions included: To what extent do patients perceive benefits of data sharing and analysis?
 What do they believe are acceptable tradeoffs between risks and benefits?
 What are the most important features of and preferred processes for governance and oversight?
-This panel will discuss results from 20 focus groups of African American, Chinese, Hispanic, non-Hispanic White, and South Asian patients in a community-based healthcare system.
-It will also discuss lessons learned from the development of novel multilingual videos as methodological tools.
+This panel discussed results from 20 focus groups of African American, Chinese, Hispanic, non-Hispanic White, and South Asian patients in a community-based healthcare system.
+It also discussed lessons learned from the development of novel multilingual videos as methodological tools.